 OUR COMMENT: Again, this might well be the average.
 But there are many exceptions.

 “Most massage therapists earn a combination of wages and tips.”

-If you’re in the higher end, you will probably NOT be receiving tips.
-“Regular” massage is seen more as a “service” industry, whereas clinical / medical massage is more overtly a health care profession, similar to physical therapy.
+If you’re on the higher end, you will probably NOT be receiving tips.
+“Regular” massage is seen more as a “service” industry, whereas clinical / medical massage is more overtly a healthcare profession, similar to physical therapy.

 “Employment of massage therapists is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
 Continued growth in the demand for massage services will lead to new openings for massage therapists. … Employment projections data for massage therapists, 2014-24”

 ON THE OTHER HAND (pun not intended):

 “Over the last 25 years, the number of massage schools has grown to approximately 1,600 schools.
 The 2008 market collapse and resulting recession have had a dramatic effect on all massage school programs.
 Whether sole proprietor, career training institute, or corporate-owned school, enrollments have dropped significantly. […]”

 “In summary, we have 300 fewer schools in the massage universe since 2009.
 Student enrollments are down 18.8% since 2011, and down 50% since 2005.
 We have 50% more schools than we had in 1998, yet we are educating a similar number of students.
 More schools and fewer students make for a highly competitive and fractured market.”

 OUR COMMENT: This trend was offset by what some people consider to be a “debacle” in the industry.
 Many of the traditional, small, “Mom & Pop” schools — usually owned and operated by long-time, well-experienced, highly skilled massage therapists — were bought up in the 2000s by a comparatively small number of “big box” or “corporate” educational companies.